What is a Lung Transplant?

 Get a Free Consultation From Dr. Aman Kumar

-Doctors prescribe a lung transplant as a last resort for lung failure.
+Doctors Suggests Lung Transplant as a last resort for lung failure.
 They try to cure it with lifestyle changes and other treatments first.

 Conditions resulting in lung failure that requires a lung transplant include: